Canacompost-Systems-Inc/microcontroller/docs/api.md

 | `0xFB` | Relay | 2 | OFF, ON |

 - Relays turn off/on (LOW/HIGH) the device connected to it.
-- FlapDiverterValves actuate the position of the internal flap to predefined degree.
+- Flap Diverter Valves actuate the position of the internal flap to predefined degree.
-- RotaryValves can be rotated to 1 out of the 6 positions.
+- Rotary Valves can be rotated to 1 out of the 6 positions.

 ## Standardization